giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 ### Research Question

+Our research aims to explore how the game of pointing fingers is reflected in the Twitter debate.
+Specifically, because of the absence of concluding evidence from any of the investigations which have been carried on since the attack, and building on the highly heterogeneous public debate around the perpetrators of the sabotage, we ask:

+> **To what extent are popular rumors about the perpetrator of the Nord Stream pipeline sabotage reflected in the Twitter discourse?**

 ### Hypothesis

 Following from the brief qualitative work conducted in preparation to the study – which took into account the international press in order to understand the facts and speculations surrounding the Nord Stream sabotage – we developed three main hypothesis.
 These concern the topics which we expected to find in the Twitter discourse around the perpetrators of the attack.